drewelewis/ai-rate-lock-system/README.md

 - **Azure Cosmos DB**: Primary data storage for rate lock records
 - **Azure Application Insights**: Logging and monitoring
 - **Redis**: *(Optional)* Agent memory and caching for high-volume scenarios

+---

+### Logic App Workflows

+To make the system more robust and scalable, email interactions are handled by Azure Logic Apps, which integrate with the Service Bus.

+- **Inbound Workflow (`inbound-email-processor.json`)**:
+  - **Trigger**: Activates when a new email arrives in a specific Office 365 inbox.
+  - **Action**:
+    1. Extracts the sender, subject, and body from the email.
+    2. Creates a JSON message containing the email data.
+    3. Sends this message to the `inbound-email-requests` Service Bus topic.
+  - **Purpose**: Decouples the agents from the email server.
+The `EmailIntakeAgent` listens to this Service Bus topic instead of polling an inbox directly.

+- **Outbound Workflow (`outbound-email-sender.json`)**:
+  - **Trigger**: Activates when a new message is received on the `outbound-email-notifications` Service Bus topic.
+  - **Action**:
+    1. Parses the incoming JSON message to get the recipient, subject, body, and any attachments.
+    2. Uses the Office 365 connector to send the email.
+  - **Purpose**: Allows any agent to send an email by simply placing a structured message on the Service Bus, without needing to handle SMTP or email APIs.

+### Benefits of Service Bus for Agent Communication

+Using Azure Service Bus as the backbone for communication between agents, rather than relying on in-process memory, provides several significant advantages that are critical for an enterprise-grade system:

+- **Decoupling and Modularity**: Agents do not need direct knowledge of one another.
+An agent's only responsibility is to publish a message to a topic or listen for messages on a subscription.
+This loose coupling means individual agents can be updated, replaced, or tested independently without affecting the rest of the system.

+- **Scalability**: Service Bus allows for competing consumers.
+If the volume of rate lock requests increases, you can scale out the system by running multiple instances of a specific agent (e.g., the `RateQuoteAgent`).
+Service Bus automatically distributes the message load across the available agent instances, enabling parallel processing.
+This is not possible with a single in-memory queue.

+- **Reliability and Durability**: Messages sent to Service Bus are persisted to durable storage.
+If an agent process crashes midway through handling a task, the message is not lost.
+It remains safely in the queue and can be re-processed once the agent restarts or by another instance.
+In-memory data, by contrast, would be lost permanently.

+- **Asynchronous Operations**: Agents can publish events or commands to the bus and immediately move on to their next task without waiting for a response.
+This non-blocking, asynchronous workflow improves the overall throughput and responsiveness of the system, as agents spend less time idle.

+- **Advanced Messaging Features**: Service Bus provides sophisticated, out-of-the-box features that are complex to build and maintain manually:
+  - **Topics and Subscriptions**: Allows for publish-subscribe patterns where one message can be delivered to multiple interested agents.
+  - **Dead-Lettering**: Automatically isolates messages that repeatedly fail processing, preventing them from blocking the queue and allowing for later inspection and manual intervention.
+  - **Message Ordering and Sessions**: Guarantees that related messages are processed in the correct sequence.

+- **Resilience and Load Leveling**: If a downstream agent is slow or temporarily unavailable, messages simply accumulate in the Service Bus queue.
+This prevents the upstream agents from being blocked or failing and ensures that work is not lost during transient faults.
+The queue acts as a buffer that smooths out processing loads.

+- **Observability**: Service Bus integrates seamlessly with Azure Monitor, providing detailed metrics on message throughput, queue lengths, and processing times.
+This makes it easier to monitor the health of the system, diagnose bottlenecks, and set up alerts for operational issues.

+By leveraging Service Bus, the multi-agent system becomes more robust, scalable, and resilient, capable of handling production workloads reliably.

 ## Storage Architecture